BrownCSCI1230/lab01_setup/README.md

 <details><summary>Just to be pedantic...</summary>
     This is known as lvalue-to-rvalue <a href="https://en.cppreference.com/w/cpp/language/implicit_conversion#Lvalue_to_rvalue_conversion">type decay</a> in C++ terminology.
 </details>
 Now that we know C++ makes a copy when creating something from another, unless specified otherwise (i.e. creating a reference).
 We should really change most of the parameter types in our function signature to references, unless it's something trivial like an `int` or `double`.
-Otherwise, a full copy will be made for every object you passed to the function, and it could lead to serious performance problems!
+Otherwise, a full copy will be made for every object we passed to the function, and it could lead to serious performance problems!

 ```cpp
 auto F(std::vector<int> Things)->void {